yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/ring-central.md

 ---
-title : Ring Central
-sidebar_label : Ring Central
+title : RingCentral Integration sidebar_label : RingCentral Integration
 ---

 Integrate your RingCX Account with IVA Professional to allow agents on RingCentral to leverage IVA Professional's AI capabilities and effortlessly answer live chat queries from users.